 It turns out that certain coffee drinks are much more highly caffeinated than others.
 What kinds of coffee pack the hardest caffeinated punch, and what kinds will leave you sleepy halfway through the day?
 That’s what we’ll be focusing on in this post, as we explore everything to do with the amount of caffeine in a cup of coffee.

-Lets start off with a chart of the different types of coffee drinks and how much caffeine is in each one of them so can we have a guide to go by as we discuss this topic.
+Lets look at a chart of the different types of coffee drinks and how much caffeine is in each one of them so can we have a guide to go by as we discuss this topic.
 I go into more detail on the more popular coffee drinks further on in the article.

 |Cappuccino (Double Shot)||12oz||58-185mg|